pinskylab/pinskylab_methods/cookbook.md

 2. For a Terminal interface, open a terminal window, type "ssh YOUR_ANNOTATE_USERNAME@annotate.sebs.rutgers.edu" and then enter the password Rob sent you when prompted
 3. For access to a desktop running RStudio on Annotate, use Microsoft Remote Desktop and your same credentials.

-### R 4.0 on Annotate
+### Newer versions of R on Annotate

-There is only one R version on the browser RStudio interface, which (at present, March 2020) is R 3.5.
-If you need to run R 4.0, you can connect to the desktop RStudio version and run the following in Terminal there (should also work from Terminal on your personal machine if you connected via SSH but I haven't tried it):
+There is only one R version on the browser RStudio interface, which (at present, Jan 2022) is R 3.5.2.
+If you need to run newer versions of R, you can connect to the desktop RStudio version and run the following in Terminal there (should also work from Terminal on your personal machine if you connected via SSH but I haven't tried it):

 ```
 source ~robertm/.bashrc_conda2